chrisws/chrisws.github.io/_build/pages/stompbox.markdown

 ### Privacy Policy [](#privacy-policy)

-Stompbox does not rely on any special system permissions.
+Stompbox requires no special permissions to run.

 This Privacy Policy is effective as of 14/05/2018